 Follow Aberaeron town trail and find the plaque listing all the ships built in the town.
 At Aberaeron, New Quay and Borth it’s easy to spot house names which make reference to the sea, names of distant lands and ports like Gambia and Bari, or names of members of the mariner's family.

-As well as official harbours Ceredigion’s coast features many coves and inlets with hidden caves - perfect for storing and trading contraband brough ashore by daring smugglers, especially around Cwmtudy and Llangrannog.
+As well as official harbours Ceredigion’s coast features many coves and inlets with hidden caves - perfect for storing and trading contraband brought ashore by daring smugglers, especially around Cwmtydu and Llangrannog.

-In the 18th century, salt smuggling was absolutely rife in Ceredigion where it was used to preserve bacon and herring as important exports.
-Costing only half the price in Ireland, there was a busy illegal trade, evidenced in place names such as Ogof yr Halen ('Salt Cave') near Llangrannog and Gilfach yr Halen ('Salt Creek'), near Aberaeron.
+In the 18th century, salt smuggling was rife in Ceredigion.
+Salt was used to preserve bacon and herring, both important exports, bringing much needed cash into the economy.
+Salt was cheper - half the price- in Ireland, so there was a busy illegal trade, evidenced in place names such as Ogof yr Halen ('Salt Cave') near Llangrannog and Gilfach yr Halen ('Salt Creek'), near Aberaeron.
 Wines and spirits were also smuggled, stored and traded in local caves, hidden from customs officers.

-One infamous Ceredigion smuggler was William Owen, a daring and vicious cut throat of the early 18th century, who by his own admission had killed at least six men before he was captured and hanged in 1747.
-Another colourful character, who was never officially captured, was Sion Cwilt from Cwmtudy.
+One infamous Ceredigion smuggler was William Owen, a daring and vicious cut throat of the early 18th century, who, by his own admission, had killed at least six men before he was captured and hanged in 1747, aged only 30.
+Another colourful character was Sion Cwilt from Cwmtydu.
+He was never officially captured - maybe because he suppied contraband wine to the influential local landowner.

 The 18th century also saw the deliberate wrecking of passing ships, whereby locals would lure boats onto treacherous rocks using lamps and then plunder the ships’ cargoes as crewmen perished.
 At one stage, this heartless activity had become so prevalent that it had to be denounced in sermons from the pulpit.